Guide to avoiding common Prolog antipatterns: cut (!/0), global state via assertz/retract, impure output, and low-level arithmetic predicates.

 assertz/1/retract/1 introduce implicit global state; thread state through predicate arguments or semicontext notation instead.

-Printing answers via format/2 inside predicates breaks testability and generality; let the toplevel handle output.
+Printing inside solve predicates breaks relational reuse and testability; let the toplevel handle output.

-The n_factorial example shows that replacing ! and is/2 with CLP(FD) (#>/2, #=/2) enables the most general query to enumerate all solutions.
+The n_factorial example shows that removing !/0 and using CLP(FD) lets the most general query enumerate all solutions.

 Hacker News Comment Review